phptuts/codingwithnoah/arduino-blockly/lesson-8-lcd-serial-monitor/index.md

 ![global variable](/images/arduino-block/lesson-8/step5c.png)

-6) Create a **non global** variable name "USB WORDS" that is a type string.
+6) Create a **non-global** variable name "USB WORDS" that is a type string.
 Connect the "Read Until One Character" from "Input/Menu" to the value of the "USB WORDS".

 ![global variable](/images/arduino-block/lesson-8/step6a.png)